isabella232/nose-knows/README.rst

     OK

-The best practice here is to have a system like Jenkins run the unit test suite once in a while to create this map, and then incorporating downloading the knows output file from Jenkins.
+The best practice here is to have a system like Jenkins run the unit test suite once in a while to create this map, and then creating a bash function/script to downloadthe knows output file from Jenkins and run it against the set of changed files from a commit.

 **nose-knows** is copyright 2013 Eventbrite and Contributors, and is made available under BSD-style license; see LICENSE for details.